CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

     If the errors do not give any instructions on how to rectify, see [Troubleshooting During Installation][] for further information; if this does not help then please contact [Cortex Service Portal][] for assistance.

-## Check HA Services
+## Check Application Services

 1. Log on to one of the Application Servers.
 1. Import the client certificate, used in the `ClientCertificatePath` parameter of the [Configure Installation Script][] section, to your Current User certificate store.
 This can be achieved by double clicking on the client certificate .PFX file and following the wizard.

     If using self-signed certificates, the certificate can be retrieved by using the `Manage Computer Certificates` tool in Windows to export the `CortexServerCertificate` from the `Personal` store and then importing it to the `Current User` store by double-clicking on it and following the wizard.
 1. Open a web browser.
-1. Navigate to `https://ha-server.domain.com:9080/Explorer`, where `ha-server.domain.com` is the fully qualified domain name of any Application Server.
+1. Navigate to `https://app-server.domain.com:9080/Explorer`, where `app-server.domain.com` is the fully qualified domain name of any Application Server.
 Replace `9080` with new `httpGatewayEndpointPort` value if it was changed during configuration.

     The screen should resemble that in the following figure:
     {{< figure src="/images/Service Fabric Explorer.png" title="Healthy Service Fabric Explorer Cluster" >}}